“Real names tell you the story of the things they belong to” ― J.R.R. Tolkien

 While Juliet claimed that “a rose by any other name would smell as sweet,” I concur with Treebeard that “real names tell you the story of the things they belong to,” and one grows into one’s name.
 Words have power.
 They are transformative.
 Anyone who has been exposed to verbal abuse and constant negativity can attest to this.
 The inverse is also true, which means that what you consistently speak over people matters.
 This is why I believe that choosing meaningful names for your children is so important.
 I must admit to being perplexed by some of the odd names celebrities have chosen for their babies.
 I mean who wants to grow up into a Bear Blu, Harper Seven, Pilot Inspektor, or Jermajesty!

 Why not, indeed!
-I have learned a couple of things in our foray into horse breeding and the first of these is that it will turn out to be far more costly than you imagined.
-A foal is a long-term investment - from pregnancy to backing will take at least 3 to 4 years.
+I have learned a couple of things in our foray into the world of horse breeding and the first of these is this - it will turn out to be far more costly than you imagined.
+A foal is a long-term investment.
+From pregnancy to backing will take at least 3 to 4 years.
 Aside from the stud fee, you will also have to pay to board your mare at the stud barn for a couple of months while she is bred (once bred she cannot be moved until the embryo has taken).
 Next come the vet bills for both mom and baby, and babies are notoriously good at injuring themselves!
 Your mare will need at least two ultrasounds, one on day 28 (to confirm the heartbeat) and one on day 42 (to ensure that she is not carrying twins), and a postpartum checkup (assuming nothing goes wrong).
 Finally add in the extra feed costs - alfalfa, high quality mare and foal grain, and supplements (for the mare during pregnancy and lactation, and for the foal through his first year of growth) - and you will likely never see a return on your investment!

 Having considered all of the above, it remains true that there is magic in watching a new life full of unknown potential come into the world.
 I discovered our little miracle at 5am as he unsteadily tried to find his feet.
 The day before I had had a feeling that the time was drawing near and had prepped mom for the birth, laying a deep bed of straw in her loose box to ensure that the little guy had a comfortable place to land.
 His only nod to his registered Appaloosa parents were faint speckles on his legs and split colored hooves, but to us, he was absolutely perfect in every way.